FILM & TELEVISION PRODUCTION

-From script to screen: practical application of methods and tools for the scheduling, budgeting, and planning of a film.
+Students learn about how to properly plan for the production of a film during the preproduction stage.
+The class focuses on the methods and tools necessary for the scheduling, budgeting, and planning of a film.

 CTPR 426 The Production Experience (2 units)

-Learn the fundamentals of episodic TV drama and participate in the shooting of an episode written and directed by students.
-Positions available in producing, camera, sound, production design or editorial.
+Students learn the fundamentals of episodic TV drama and participate in the shooting of an episode written and directed by students.
+Positions available in producing, camera, sound, production design, or editorial.

 CTPR 454 Acting for Film and Television (4 units)